-Revenue from the provision of training courses, Realworks products, event fees and conference fees are recognised at the point in time.
+Revenue from the provision of training courses, nomination of expert services, event and conference fees are recognised at the point in time.
 They are charged at a fixed price set via a predetermined fee schedule and include only one deliverable and the Company has therefore determined that there is only one performance obligation to be satisfied.